 Pony Express Barn & Museum

-Running only 19 months in 1860-61, the Pony Express has become a part of American lore.
+Running only 19 months April of 1860 to October of 1861, the Pony Express has become a part of American lore.

 Our museum is housed in the stone barn built in 1859 by Joseph H. Cottrell and Hank Williams.
-In 1860 Russell, Majors & Waddell approached them to lease the barn as a livery stable for the Pony Express.
+In 1860, Russell, Majors & Waddell approached them to lease the barn as a livery stable for the Pony Express.
 Cottrell kept his blacksmith shop in the barn.